box/box-windows-sdk-v2/README.md

 Box Windows V2 SDK
 ==================

-Windows SDK for v2 of the Box API.
-The SDK is built upon the Portable Class Library and targets the following frameworks: .NET Framework 4.0.3 and higher, .NET for Windows Store apps, Silverlight 4 and higher, Windows Phone 7.5 and higher.
+Windows .NET SDK for V2 of the Box API that is usable from the following frameworks:
+* .NET Framework 4.0.3 and higher
+* .NET for Windows Store apps
+* Silverlight 4 and higher
+* Windows Phone 7.5 and higher

 ###Prerequisites
 * Visual Studio 2012 w/ Update 2 CTP (or higher)